jforge/docker-greengrass/README.md

-# One hour PoC - Getting familiar with AWS IoT Greengrass using Docker.
+# 1h-POC - Getting familiar with AWS IoT Greengrass using Docker.

 ## AWS IoT Greengrass with Docker

 AWS IoT Greengrass provides cloud capabilities to a local environment.
 It may be qualified as a AWS Lambda runtime environment with prebuilt connectos for serverless apllications.
-Edge computing requirement can be supported as far as local resources can be made accessible for theso local devices.
-This enables devices to collect and analyze data closer to the source of information, react autonomously to local events, and communicate securely with each other on local networks.
-AWS IoT Greengrass developers can use AWS Lambda functions and prebuilt connectors to create serverless applications that are deployed to devices for local execution.
+Edge computing requirements can be supported as far as local resources can be made accessible for these local devices.

 ## Objective

 Run IoT Greengrass in a Docker Container, evaluate possible interfaces to/from external resources.

+## Some Sample

+Define a device and some pre-processing on it's data for publishing to an external MQTT Broker.

 ## Result

 Seems to be possible in a non-experimental resp. acceptable manner.

 ## Resources